 Bloodaxe Books has revolutionised poetry publishing in Britain over four decades.
 Internationally renowned for quality in literature and excellence in book design, our authors and books have won virtually every major literary award given to poetry, from the T.S.
-Eliot Prize and Pulitzer to the Nobel Prize.
+Eliot Prize, Costa Book of the Year and Pulitzer to the Nobel Prize in Literature.
 And books like the Staying Alive anthology series have broken new ground by opening up contemporary poetry to many thousands of new readers.

 Grant support from Arts Council England makes it possible for Bloodaxe to publish up to thirty new titles a year by a bold and diverse range of new and established writers from Britain, Ireland, America and many other countries, including poetry in translation and proportionally more collections by women poets than any other British imprint.

 Bloodaxe Books was founded in Newcastle by Neil Astley in 1978.
-In 1982 he and Simon Thirsk became founder directors of Bloodaxe Books Ltd, now a non-profit limited company.
-Based in offices on Newcastle’s Quayside for many years and later behind the station, the operation was split three ways in 1997, with distribution taken over by Littlehampton Book Services, sales and finance managed from Bala in North Wales, and editorial, publicity and rights moving to a new base in Northumberland (from 2000 to 2014 at Highgreen Manor in the Tarset valley).
+It became a non-profit limited company in 1982.
+Based in offices on Newcastle’s Quayside for many years and later behind the station, the operation was split two ways in 1997, with sales and finance managed from Bala in North Wales, and editorial, publicity and rights moving to a new base in Northumberland (from 2000 to 2014 at Highgreen Manor in the Tarset valley).

 Bloodaxe Books 1978-2018: Forty Years of Poetry with an Edge